 Plan to have the Articles that you need to be written.

-Create the email sequence in your favourite tool (listed earlier in this post).
+Create the email sequence in your favorite tool (listed earlier in this post).

 Use an automation sequence in your tool.
 Have emails sent each day, use the plan already created to base the email around.